Gourab-Ghosh/timecat-rs/README.md

 ```

 ## Cargo Features
-- `default`: Activates all standard features.
 - `binary`: Enables binary builds, including NNUE and engine functionalities.
 - `nnue`: Adds support for NNUE (downloaded via `reqwest`).
 - `engine`: Provides the Engine struct for in-depth position analysis and move searching.
+- `colored_output`: Displays all information in a visually appealing colored format for enhanced readability..
 - `serde`: Enables serialization and deserialization support via `serde`.

+Default features include binary and colored_output

 ## License
 Timecat is open-sourced under the [GNU GENERAL PUBLIC LICENSE](LICENSE).
 You are free to use, modify, and distribute it under the same license.